Flutter-GG/Project-dart-1/README.md

 ![Main Function pic](/assest/Main.png)

-## If you press 2 then this menu will apper:
+## If you press 2 in main menu then this menu will apper:
 ![Main option 1 pic](/assest/Main1.png)